hilogames/HLSpriteKit/README.md

    recognizers to the view.

- * Your scene is the delegate of the gesture recognizers; that is, the `UIGestureRecognizerDelegate`.
+ * Your scene is the delegate of the gesture recognizers; that is, the `UIGestureRecognizerDelegate` or `NSGestureRecognizerDelegate`.

- * Right before a gesture recognizer starts recognizing, in `gestureRecognizer:shouldReceiveTouch:`, your scene sets the gesture recognizer’s target (object and selector) to the most relevant receiver node.
+ * Right before a gesture recognizer starts recognizing, your scene sets the gesture recognizer’s target (object and selector) to the most relevant receiver node.
 As the gesture is recognized, that node will get the calls.

 Consider some alternate designs.
 In particular, say your scene contains a number of button nodes that should respond to tap